HOW DOES JR. NBA SUPPORT CANADIAN SPORT FOR LIFE LONG-TERM ATHLETE DEVELOPMENT MODEL?

-- Jr. NBA program falls within the FUNdamental stage of Canadian Sport for Life.
-During this stage, the focus is on fun, being with friends, and developing self-esteem.
+- Jr. NBA program falls within the FUNdamental and Learn to Train stage of CS4L.
+During these two stages, the focus is on fun, and developing the confidence and competence in enjoying physical activities.
 Skill development will occur through a variety of safe, challenging games and quality instruction.

 6 Jr. NBA Canadian Sport for Life (CS4L) Principles for Jr. NBA Coaches:

 - Winning comes from doing something well, not from keeping score.

 - Use the modified equipment (lower baskets and smaller balls).

 - The curriculum has been designed to maximize the frequency of “touches” each player gets with the basketball and includes shooting, passing, and ball handling drills.